Digital Preservation Award

 The Digital Preservation Award is an international award sponsored by the Digital Preservation Coalition.
 The award 'recognises the many new initiatives being undertaken in the challenging field of digital preservation'.
-It was inaugurated in 2004.
-It was initially presented as part of the Institute of ConservationConservation Awards.
-Since 2012 the prize is presented independently.
-The prize includes a trophy and a cheque.
+It was inaugurated in 2004 and was initially presented as part of the Institute of ConservationConservation Awards.
+Since 2012 the prize, which includes a trophy and a cheque, is presented independently.
 Awards ceremonies have taken place at the British Library, the British Museum and the Wellcome Trust.